-- 6.10.12 During the operational phase, there is potential for environmental risks associated with spillages due to road accidents or faulty vehicles.
-To manage potential impacts on controlled waters during the operational stage of the Proposed Development, suitable drainage systems (including interceptors) will be employed during construction and maintained during operation to prevent infiltration of surface water or potential contaminants into the ground, surface water drainage systems and water bodies during the operational phase. - 6.10.13 At the decommissioning phase, mitigation measures similar to those employed for the construction phase of the Proposed Development will be implemented to minimise the risk of any contaminated surface water runoff from the Site during the decommissioning phase so that it does not have a detrimental effect on the receiving watercourse and the underlying aquifers.
-The surface water runoff will be controlled using appropriate drainage measures and segregating uncontaminated surface water from any process effluent streams, as well as impermeable surfacing to minimise infiltration into the ground. - 6.10.14 The ES concludes that approximately 15ha of Grade 3 agricultural land would be lost from the previously undeveloped land within the Site resulting in a moderate adverse (significant) effect on agricultural soil.
-This assumes the worst-case scenario that the land is classified as Agricultural Land Classification Grade 3a ('Best and Most Versatile' agricultural land). - 6.10.15 The potential effect, after mitigation measures are applied, is considered to be minor adverse (not significant) for human health, development infrastructure and controlled waters receptors in the construction phase.
-Mitigation measures include carrying out constructions works in line with the CEMP, designing buildings and services using concrete and service pipes appropriate for any aggressive ground conditions and implementing ground gas protection measures into design and building of structures.
-The potential effect for agricultural soils at the Site is considered to be moderate adverse (significant). - 6.10.16 The potential effect, after mitigation measures are applied to human health is considered to be negligible (not significant) for the direct contact with contamination and inhalation of dust and/or soil derived vapours pathway during the operational phase.
+- design will be determined using data from proposed ground investigation and chemical analysis of soil samples analysing the BRE Sulphate suite. - 6.10.12 There are no offices or occupied buildings proposed on either Site, therefore ground gas mitigation measures have not been considered further. - 6.10.13 During operation, there is potential for environmental risks associated with spillages due to road accidents or faulty vehicles.
+To manage potential impacts on controlled waters during the operational stage of the Proposed Development, suitable drainage systems (including interceptors) will be employed during construction and maintained during operation to prevent infiltration of surface water or potential contaminants into the ground, surface water drainage systems and water bodies during the operational phase. - 6.10.14 At the decommissioning phase, mitigation measures similar to those employed for the construction phase of the Proposed Development will be implemented to minimise the risk of any contaminated surface water runoff from the Site to avoid detrimental effect on the receiving watercourse and the underlying aquifers.
+The surface water runoff will be controlled using appropriate drainage measures and segregating uncontaminated surface water from any process effluent streams, as well as impermeable surfacing to minimise infiltration into the ground. - 6.10.15 The potential effect, after mitigation measures are applied, is considered to be minor adverse (not significant) for human health, off-site human health, development infrastructure and controlled waters receptors in the construction phase.
+The potential effect for agricultural soils at the Site is considered to be moderate adverse (significant). - 6.10.16 The potential effect, after mitigation measures are applied, to human health is considered to be negligible (not significant) for the direct contact with contamination and inhalation of dust and/or soil derived vapours pathway during the operational phase.
 The potential effect, after mitigation measures are applied, to controlled waters is considered to be negligible (not significant) during the operational phase.
 The assessment for development infrastructure receptors indicates the potential effect is minor adverse (not significant) for migration of ground gas and direct contact pathways.
-The potential effect (after mitigation measures are applied) to human health associated with migration of ground gas during the operational phase is considered to be minor adverse (not significant). - 6.10.17 The potential effects (after mitigation measures are applied) during the decommissioning phase for human health, and development infrastructure is considered to be minor adverse (not significant).
-The potential effects to controlled waters is considered to be negligible (not significant) following the implementation of mitigation measures. - 6.10.18 While the residual effects on the loss of agricultural soils would moderate adverse (significant), a Soil Management Plan would be implemented to identify the different soil types and the most appropriate re-use for the different types of soil and how they should be handled, stored and replaced.
-Furthermore, despite its agricultural land classification, the configuration (triangular and
+The potential effect (after mitigation measures are applied) to human health associated with migration of ground gas during the operational phase is considered to be minor adverse (not significant). - 6.10.17 The potential effects (after mitigation measures are applied) during the decommissioning phase for human health, off-site human health and development infrastructure is considered to be minor adverse (not significant).
+The potential effects to controlled waters is considered to be negligible (not significant) following the implementation of mitigation measures. - 6.10.18 Therefore, the potential impacts associated with the Humber Zero project from a geology, hydrogeology and land contamination perspective are considered to be not significant for the construction, operation and decommissioning phases. - 6.10.19 As such, the Proposed Development would accord with national and local policies relating to geology, hydrology and contamination.